 - 1 tsp vanilla (how to make your own)

 - ¾ cup all-purpose flour (unbleached, unbromated and unenriched if possible)

 - ¾ cup whole grain flour (spelt or whole wheat)

 - ½ tsp salt

 - Preheat oven to 350 degrees and line two cookie sheets with parchment paper.
 Do not use cooking spray.

-- In a large bowl (or stand mixer bowl), beat butter, coconut oil, sugar and molasses on medium until creamy.
+- In a large bowl (or stand mixer bowl), beat butter, coconut oil, sugar, and molasses on medium until creamy.
 Add eggs and vanilla and beat well.
-Add flours, baking soda, cinnamon and salt and mix well.
-Add oats and chocolate chips, mixing well.
+Add flours, baking soda, cinnamon, and salt and mix well.
+Then, add oats and chocolate chips, mixing well.